 - Wernicke’s Aphasia: Wernicke’s aphasia is caused by damage to the left temporal lobe, next to the auditory cortex.
 This disorder is also known as receptive aphasia because it is characterized by fluid speech that makes little sense.
 Those who suffer from this disorder also have problems with comprehension.

 - Conduction (associative) aphasia: This disorder is caused by damage to the arcuate fasciculus and/or other connections between the temporal and frontal lobes.
 This disorder is characterized relatively fluid (paraphasic) speech, good comprehension, but trouble reproducing speech.
 Patients with conduction aphasia have a hard time reading out loud, especially if the words or sentences are long.

-- Transcortical motor aphasia (TMoA): Also known as commissural dysphasia, TMoA is causes by damage to the antrtior superior frontal lobe.
-It is characterized by spontaneous speech, but doesn’t generally affect the ability to name objects.
+- Transcortical motor aphasia (TMoA): Also known as commissural dysphasia, TMoA is caused by damage to the anterior superior frontal lobe.
+It is characterized by spontaneous speech but doesn’t generally affect the ability to name objects.

 - Anomic aphasia: Caused by damage to parts of the temporal and parietal lobes, and causes problems producing single words on their own.